anthonyolazabal/livepeer-pool/README.md

 Depending on the results, the maxSessions will be automatically defined to bring the best performances to the pool.
 In a future release we can also define the transcoding options based on the performances for the different profiles.

+Total duration of transcoding has also to be taken in account, one way could be to set a limit of (for example) 800 ms for a transcoder to download, transcode and upload the result.
+If the trancoder is performing above this limit, it can be excluded from the pool.

 ## Livepeer program update needed
-In order to collect jobs information, we need to update the Livepeer program to achieve the following :
+In order to collect jobs information, we need to update the Livepeer program to achieve the following.

+On the transcoder side :
-- On the transcoder side, be able to start specifying a ETH address for payment (may already existe with the flag `-ethAcctAddr` but need to be verified).
-Benchmark client on each startup to define the maximum of sessions based on the results of the benchmark.
+- Be able to start specifying a ETH address for payment (may already existe with the flag `-ethAcctAddr` but need to be verified).
+- Benchmark transcoding performance on each startup to define the maximum of sessions based on the results of the benchmark.
+- Send result of transcoding tests to orchestrator

+On the orchestrator side :
-- On the orchestrator side, handle the ETH address sent by the transoder along with informations regarding the job and send it to the pool API.
+- Handle the ETH address sent by the transoder along with informations regarding the job and send it to the pool API.
 Jobs informations should include the informations described in the `transcoderJobs` table (except for the weight, createdAt).
-Add a flag `-poolAPI` to specify the endpoint that receive the jobs informations.
+- Add a flag `-poolAPI` to specify the endpoint that receive the jobs informations.
 If flag `-poolAPI` is set, orchestrator sent the relevant informations on the following events : transcoder jobs validated, winning ticket, rewards claimed.
+- Be able to exclude a transcoder if it is performing under the limit (the exclusion take place on the transcoder registration when it sends the result of the benchmark)